Once More, with Feeling by Sophie McCreesh

 This book took a bit of getting into, but once I was a few chapters in, I was totally hooked.
 I love deadpan and dry-wit humour, and Once More, With Feeling delivered that.
 Despite not much actually happening throughout the book, I felt a compulsion to read on, and I just couldn't put it down once I got into it.

-The protagonist Jane was relatable in many ways, and I really enjoyed getting to know her, taking her everywhere with me as I read the book.
-I felt deeply sorry for her as she seemed to struggle to find her place in the world, with a verbally abusive boyfriend and not too many friends.
-Jane’s loneliness is relatable for anyone living in a big city like Toronto.
+Protagonist Jane’s loneliness is relatable for anyone living in a big city like Toronto.
 Her anxiety, depression, crippling paranoia, and constant need for validation made her more of a complex character, which overall made this a more interesting and engaging read.

-It was a fantastic debut from Canadian author Sophie McCreesh.
+Overall, this was a fantastic debut from Canadian author Sophie McCreesh.
 And that cover image?
 Designed by Jennifer Griffiths.
 I freaking love it!